FatihcDeniz/Video-Splitter/README.md

 # Video-Splitter
 This is video splitter created using Tkinter.

-This program allows users to select a video file, the location where the video will be saved, and how many seconds time periods you want it to split.
+This program allows users to select a video file, the location where the video will be saved, and how many seconds periods you want it to split.
 It will separate videos into indicated seconds and save these videos to the selected file, also it will create a CSV file showing the number of each video and their location.

 You can this program by writing `python splitter.py` in the terminal.